-To sit for the CPA exam in Oregon, the Board requires that you be fully prepared with 150 semester hours of college work, including a baccalaureate degree, or a high school diploma and a minimum of two years working full-time for a licensed CPA.
+To sit for the CPA Exam in Oregon, the State Board of Accountancy requires that CPA candidates be fully prepared with 150 credit hours of college work experience, including a baccalaureate degree, or a high school diploma and a minimum of two years working full-time for a licensed Certified Public Accountant CPA.

 If you take the academic route, you will also need to complete an experiential portion later.
-However, your scholarly work should ensure that you are fully prepared for the exam and your future practice in accountancy.
-To satisfy the board your official transcripts should reflect 24 hours studying accountancy and 24 hours of general business coursework.
+However, your scholarly work should ensure that you are fully prepared to pass the CPA Exam and your future practice in accountancy.
+To satisfy the state board your official transcripts should reflect 24 hours studying accountancy and 24 hours of general business coursework.

-When you have completed all of the required 150 semester hours (or 225 quarter hours), you may apply to sit for the exam.
+When you have completed all of the required 150 credit hours (or 225 quarter hours), you may apply to sit for the CPA Exam.
 Your application should be accompanied by a payment for $150 for your first time.
 Returning applicants pay $50.
 Payments should go through the NASBA website, or by providing a credit card number via phone.

 On your application, you will indicate the sections of the test that you are prepared to take.
 Only list the section(s) for which you are fully prepared.
 Your application should also include your name exactly as it appears on your driver's license or other state identification.
 Otherwise, the testing center is likely to refuse your reservation for the test.
 If there is some error, you can contact the Board and request an amendment.

 Once you have received a notification that your application is approved, you can pick from one of six testing centers throughout Oregon:

 Sylvan Learning Center

 1500 Valley River Drive, Suite 310

 Higher Education Center Room 122